 Those patients who have switched to customized, compounded medication, where the dosage is adjusted precisely to their needs, and they can even pick flavors.
 Treatment progress can move forward.
 Also, if a patient is going to continue with buprenorphine for a long time, it is best to use the lowest effective dose to minimize possible side effects.

 How can we make this available for everyone?

-The pharmacy I am referring to that can make this customized medication is a little like that music machine I described at the beginning of this article.
-This pharmacy is ahead of its time, helping patients to follow through with their long-term addiction recovery goals.
-While this pharmacy can serve a limited number of patients in a single state, what about the many patients throughout the country would also benefit from a highly customized medication plan for tapering gradually?
+The pharmacies I am referring to that can make this customized medication are a little like that music machine I described at the beginning of this article.
+These pharmacies are ahead of their time, helping patients to follow through with their long-term addiction recovery goals.
+While an individual pharmacy can serve a limited number of patients, what about the many patients throughout the country would also benefit from a highly customized medication plan for tapering gradually?
 What is the next step?
 Possibly, the solution will involve a radical overhaul of the US pharmaceutical industry.
 Just like the music industry revolution and transformation to better serve the needs of the customers, we need a similar revolution in medical treatment.
 The precise solution may not be apparent right now because of the obstacles to overcome, but it is possible.